Squirrel Program

 Gray squirrels are perhaps the most abundant resident small game species, and generally, offer plenty of hunting opportunities in most areas of the state.
 However, squirrel populations will often fluctuate from one year to the next in response to the abundance of the previous year's autumn mast crops (acorns, nuts, pine seeds, berries, and fruits).

-Small Game Program Leader
+Small Game Biologist

 Rick Hamrick